 Q: What are the mods to make an RV-4 wing into a Rocket wing:

 A: The fuel tanks are typically made larger.
 The tank root rib moves outboard slightly to clear the wider fuselage.
 Finally, the ribs are spaced closer together and the span is shortened by about 7″ per wing.

 A: Only about 24 sets of EVO wings were produced previously, versus about 150 Sport wings.
 At this time we do not plan to offer EVO wings.
 We hope to have the newly design tapered F-wing available in the near future.

 Q: How much are the quick build kits?

-Q: How much are the slow build kits?
+Q: How complete are the slow build kits?

-Q: Whats the difference between the F1 Rocket and the F4 Raider?
+Q: What’s the difference between the F1 Rocket and the F4 Raider?
 (For those who didn’t get enough from the chart above!)